JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

    - very chaotic, but does provide extra information
  - *0.5 hours* creating new logo

+### 16 Jan 2021

+ - *1.5 hours* trying to find problem with rotors AND FIXING THEM
+   - Rotors seem to 100% work now!
+ - *0.5 hours* Added torus with spherical crossSection to
+ - *1 hour* Navigation from Survey to Graph scene when new representation

 TODO:
- - fix rotation...
-   - check every equation
- - navigation to between rep graphs

  - add patterns to timeline objects if in effect
- - practice scene with cube to test controls
+ - if non selected, save result and reload test - don't take to survey